FluxML/model-zoo/README.md

 * Models should be in a folder with a project and manifest file to pin all relevant packages.
 * Models should include a README(.md) to explain what the model is about, how to run it, and what results it achieves (if applicable).
 * Models should ideally be CPU/GPU agnostic and not depend directly on GPU functionality.
-* Please keep the code short, clean, and self-explanatory, with as little boilerplate code as possible.
+* Please keep the code short, clean, and self-explanatory, with as little boilerplate as possible.

 ### Create or improve documentation